mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-review-a-po.md

 ![](../../.gitbook/assets/How-to-review-a-PO-5.png)

 If you reject the invoice, it means you disagree with one or more items on the invoice.
-When you reject the invoice, please provide the reasons for the reject in the free text box that appears after you click on “Reject and Next”.
+When you reject the invoice, please provide the reason(s) for the rejection in the free text box that appears after you click “Reject and Next”.

 ![](../../.gitbook/assets/How-to-review-a-PO-7.png)